CursoAnalistaVoip/Zabbix_User_Parameter/README.md

-A sintaxe do UserParameter é:eyes:
+A sintaxe do UserParameter é: eyes:

 > UserParameter=<chave_do_item>,<comando>